 Workplace communication is the exchange of information and ideas within an organization, and good communication is essential in the workplace for companies to work effectively and productively.
-With great communication between employees and employers comes increased morale, productivity, and commitment, especially with employers who spend the time and energy to create open communication lines.
-These types of managers quickly create trust among employees, resulting in increased productivity and performance.
+With great internal communication between employees and employers comes increased morale, productivity, and commitment, especially with employers who spend the time and energy to create open communication lines.
+These types of managers quickly build trust among employees, resulting in increased productivity and performance.
 Employees who effectively communicate with their colleagues and bosses continue to be valuable assets to the company.

 Why is communication so important in the workplace?

 - It avoids confusion

 Effective communication in the workplace is central towards reaching all business goals, as it defines organizational goals and helps coworkers better collaborate with one another.
 However, not all communication in a business environment is created equal.
 Some companies suffer from poor communication, resulting in friction, frustration, and confusion.
 Poor communication often creates a tense environment where people are not motivated to be productive and not inspired to collaborate.
 This lack of motivation then affects how employees relate to clients and potential customers, negatively affecting the bottom line.
 So what is exactly poor communication and what are some of the causes and effects of poor communication.

 Poor workplace communication occurs when there is a discrepancy between what is said and what is heard, whether it be between colleagues or between an employee and a manager.
 More specifically, the understanding between two people is not mutual when the person being communicated misunderstands what you’re communicating to them.